Traditional Thai Medicine and the Four Body Elements

 Earth (Din)

-Earth represents the structural organs and is about the physical makeup and building blocks of the body.
-Imbalance of the Earth element would manifest as diseases or discomforts of the organs associated with the Earth element.
-Some afflictions could be skin diseases, bone diseases, tumors, and other so-called solid disorders.
+Imbalance of the Earth Element would manifest as diseases or discomforts of the organs associated with the Earth Element.
+Some afflictions could be skin diseases, bone diseases, tumors, and other so-called “solid disorders.”

-Water represents all liquids, phlegm and semi-solids flowing and being absorbed by the body.
-The water element is found in the earth element and requires the wind element for movement.
+Water represents all liquids, phlegm, and semi-solids flowing and being absorbed by the body.
+The water Element is found in the Earth Element and requires the Wind Element for movement.

 Wind or Air (Lom)

 Wind represents the energy that controls movement in the activities and functions of the body: upward wind, downward wind, abdominal wind, wind in the bowels, wind in blood circulation, wind penetrating all over the body and respiration (breath).
-Wind represents and constitutes lightness and circulation throughout the body.
+Wind represents and constitutes lightness and circulation throughout the body

 Fire (Fai)

 Fire represents vital heat energy that warms and heat-up the body.
-It consists of heat and Life Energy.
-Fire has the nature to burn, to destroy, to transform and to produce and spread Life Energy.
-Fire relates to the other elements as it supports the Wind and Water element to flow with the proper temperature.
-Fire keeps the Earth element warm to maintain the body organs in a healthy condition.
+It consists of heat and Life Force Energy.
+Fire has the nature to burn, to destroy, to transform and to spread Life Force Energy.

 Categories and Interaction